 How-Tuesday: How to Write a Winning Scholarship Essay

 It's that time of year again!
-Students across the nation are applying for school and applying for scholarships and grants to pay for school!
+Students across the nation are applying for school and applying for scholarships and grants to pay for school.

 One of the easiest scholarship applications you'll fill out all year is ours - for the 3Rivers Scholarship Contest!
 Along with a simple, general application, we're requesting you submit a short essay (500-1,000 words) that speaks to the following topic:

 We get that writing an essay isn’t always easy or exciting.
 And writing an essay for a scholarship or as a part of your college application is quite a bit different than writing one for your English Literature or American History course.
-Don’t sweat it though, we’ve got a couple of tips and tricks to help you out:
+Don’t sweat it though, we’ve got a few tips and tricks to help you out:

 1. Answer the Question

 It's great that you're distantly related to Abraham Lincoln, have an impressive Furby collection, and have known since pre-school that you'd be a Boilermaker, but if the essay question was, "How do you intend to use social media as a positive learning tool during your time in college?" then none of those fun facts really matter.
 Sorry!
-Constantly remind yourself to tie back to, and stick to, the point.
+Constantly remind yourself to tie back to - and stick to - the point.

 2. Have a Thesis Statement

 You just can't get away from thesis statements, no matter what kind of paper you're writing!
-Make sure you don't forget that one sentence that sums up the entire point of your essay.
+Make sure you don't forget that one sentence that sums up the entire point of your essay!
 If it helps, include terms like "although," "even though," and "while," since these show that you're looking at what you have to say from all angles and not just one.